greggelong/bagels/README.md

-# bagles
+# bagels
-## a javascript version of bagles logic guessing game
+## a javascript version of bagels logic guessing game

 The logic of this game is very close to the python code that Al Sweigart has in his great book